 * Indian Studies (including politics, culture, media, international relations)

 for detailed information on the courses offered.
 Students on the program at Manipal take the following required Core 3-credit course:

 This required core course provides a general overview of Indian society and a shared intellectual context that promotes the integration of coursework with students' personal observations.
 The course presents a political, historical, religious, and social survey of contemporary India and includes a number of field visits to locations relevant to the course curriculum.

 The Public Health program at Manipal offers a total of 15 credit hours per semester.
 Possible course options include:

 * Contemporary Indian Society (required – 3 credits)

 * Three Public Health and/or Ayurveda courses (3 credits each – total of 9 credits)

-* One elective from among the general Indian Studies SAP offerings (3 credits each)
+* One elective from among the general Indian Studies study abroad course offerings (3 credits each)

 Public Health and Ayurveda